dfmemicrobiota/infertile_couples/infertile_couples_microbiota.md

 ```
 All parameters but truncLen were default DADA2 parameters.

-Move filtered reads to a new folder (bash):
+Move filtered reads to a new folder (done with bash):
 ```
 mkdir ~/luzern2021/05_filtered_sequences